-A few months ago, a friend of mine was unexpectedly landed with a spare ticket to Budapest and I joked that I could join her on her romantic break instead.
+A few months ago, a friend of mine was unexpectedly landed with a spare ticket to Budapest and I joked that I could join her on her romantic break to Europe instead.

-The joke eventually turned into reality although unsurprisingly, Ryanair doesn’t let you transfer a flight ticket into someone else’s name without a hefty fee.
+The joke eventually turned into reality, although unsurprisingly, Ryanair doesn’t let you transfer a flight ticket into someone else’s name without a hefty fee.
 In fact, the fee was even more than booking a NEW flight, and although we discussed dressing up as her ex and acquiring his passport for the flight, I had to shell out for a new one instead.
-Now there’s a good first impression! ;)
+Now there’s a good first impression, well done Ryanair! ;)

 Cut to December, and we’re off to Stansted airport at silly o’clock.
 I’d never been to Stansted before, nor had I flown with the aviation great known as Ryanair.
 I hadn’t been to Budapest either, so this was a trip full of new experiences!

 I can’t say I’m bothered about ever going to Stansted again, or flying Ryanair.
 But I absolutely LOVED Budapest.

 Within a day, it sky-rocketed to being one of my favourite European cities – up there with Rome and Prague.
 Although I was actually underwhelmed by Chain Bridge and Buda Castle, the Parliament building and the Szechenyi baths MORE than made up for them.

 And the interesting bars certainly helped, too!

 I had read about the Szimpla ruin bar before we went, and when we found it was right across from our apartment, I was very keen to find out what the hype was all about.
 Scruffy on the outside and on the inside, it has an unbeatable atmosphere and lots of little rooms and bars to choose from.
 I totally recommend it!